 The History of the Millvale Group of Summerside, Prince Edward Island, Canada

 Spring 1989 Charlie G. and his wife read a library book on sex addiction by Jess Lair.
-The book was very meaningful Charlie.
+The book was very meaningful to Charlie.
 He contacted Jess L. and had several conversations where he introduced Charlie to Sexaholics Anonymous.

 June 20 1989 Charlie G. held the first SA meeting on P.E.I. in a cottage [ abandon school house ] owned by Father Clifford Murphy in Millvale P.E.I.